-ARTICLE INFO ABSTRACT Received: Sep 13, 2024 With the rapid advancement of technology in Malaysia, the number of video games is increasing.
-According to a survey by Statista 2023, 31% of Accepted: Oct 10, 2024 respondents who are video game users were born in the mid-to-late 1990s and 47% of all respondents were holding bachelor degrees of equivalents.
-Two key genres of video games including RPG and violent games are studied.
-Keywords The research aims to study the impact of those two genres of video games on Video Games university students in Malaysia.
+ARTICLE INFO ABSTRACT Received: Sep 13, 2024 With the rapid advancement of technology in Malaysia, the number of video Accepted: Jan 11, 2025 games is increasing.
+According to a survey by Statista 2023, 31% of respondents who are video game users were born in the mid-to-late 1990s and 47% of all respondents were holding bachelor degrees of equivalents.
+Keywords Two key genres of video games including RPG and violent games are studied.
+The research aims to study the impact of those two genres of video games on Video Games university students in Malaysia.
 The most visible question to be answered is the hours of participation of university students in those two genres of games.
 Mental Health Although many connections between video games and mental health have Anxiety been proven in many studies, there is also a lack of research on whether mental health acts as a mediator for relationships between video games and Depression academic performance, as well as physical health.
 Furthermore, tons of Sleeping Disorder research suggests that video games impact mental health, and it is also known that mental health can influence academic performance and physical health.
 Physical Health However, there are few studies that investigate whether mental health acts Academic Performance as a mediator in the relationship between video games and these outcomes.
 302 participants were involved in the study and the data were analyzed through Pearson's correlation, Chi square, and process macro.
-Our research Corresponding Author: health.
+Our research Corresponding Author: shows that RPG and violent games present a significant impact on mental health.
 Furthermore, video games, specifically violent games and anxiety, tintin.ting@newinti.edu.my cause the individual to have low physical health.
 However, the mediating effects between video games and academic performance, video game, and physical are not significant in our study.
 This research provides a supportive perception toward the engagement of RPG and violent games that may impact mental health or physical health.
 This is useful as guidance to policy makers, video game creators, educators, and healthcare professionals in Malaysia.